MingyiZhang/distributed-crawler-demo/README.md

 Components are communicated using JSON-RPC.

 ## Algorithm
-The crawler use breadth first search to scrape website.
+The crawler uses breadth first search to scrape website.

 ## Examples
 There are two simple examples included: